tradingstrategy-ai/python-logging-discord-handler/README.md

 - Single line log messsages are converted to embed titles
 - For multi line log messages, the first line is the embed title and the following lines are the embed description
 - Long lines or long messages cannot be convert to embeds, instead they use [Discord Markdown code formattiong](https://support.discord.com/hc/en-us/articles/210298617-Markdown-Text-101-Chat-Formatting-Bold-Italic-Underline-) to preserve the readability of the output
+- A special `message_break_char` can be assigned to manually split long messages

 # Colours and emoticons